-You can take up to seven days' leave from your short-term restorative care episode.
+You can take up to seven days leave from your short-term restorative care episode.
 To take leave, you will need to ask your provider to pause your care.
 They must meet this request.

-Your seven days of leave can be used for any reason.
+Your seven days of leave can be used for any reason, except if you access residential respite care.
 They can be taken at any time and you can choose to take them all at once or in parts.
 While you are on leave, you are not expected to pay any fees.

-If you take more than seven days' leave, you will no longer be able to receive short-term restorative care.
+If you take more than seven days leave, you will no longer be able to receive short-term restorative care.